ulixee/platform/server/ROADMAP-Server.md

 - Docker that runs on AWS

 ## 2.2 - Support Payment Wall
 Long-term this will hold the code for creating, submitting, and tracking blocks on the chain.
-Short-term this will have a single latestBlock endpoint that returns the latest gens block.
+Short-term this will have a single latestBlock endpoint that returns the latest generated block.
 This adds support for Databoxes that want to add a payment.
 It will require Runner queries to contain a payment token, validate that payment tokens are from a trusted source before processing, and upon successful completion of the query, the Server will settle the transaction with the Sidechain.
-- Sidechain verification
+[x] Sidechain verification
-- Mainchain Module
+[x] Mainchain Module
-- Payments Module
+[x] Payments Module

 ## 2.3 - First Network Cluster
 Server should be able to operate as a load balancer for a series of other servers.
 You might also ask a server what other servers were available in the network.
 Each could operate as a load balancer and knew workloads of its cluster members so it could properly distribute new tasks.
 Some nodes may also operate as a “rig” and provide a set of services such as providing a public IP and connecting into the decentralized network.